OleksiiPryimak/Sort_old_photos_by_year/README.md

    - Navigate to the first tab.
    - Enter the directory path containing the files you want to organize.
    - Click the "Organize All Files" button.
-   - The application will sort images, videos, documents, and other files into subfolders within the `Organized Files` folder.

-3. **Sorting Files by Year**:
-   - Navigate to the first tab.
-   - Enter the directory path containing the files you want to sort.
    - Click the button to start the sorting process.
 A progress bar will indicate the progress.
+   - The application will sort images, videos, documents, and other files into subfolders within the `Organized Files` folder.

-4. **Analyzing File Extensions**:
+3. **Analyzing File Extensions**:
    - Navigate to the second tab.
    - Enter the directory path you want to analyze.
    - Click the button to start the analysis.
 A progress bar will indicate the progress.

-5. **How to Use**:
+4. **How to Use**:
    - The third tab provides instructions on how to use the application effectively.

 ## License